 If you suffered a lower back injury in a car accident, you are entitled to compensation for the harm you suffered if the injury resulted from the negligence of another driver.
 Therefore, you could be wondering what the average settlement for a lower back injury sustained in a car accident looks like.

+According to the lower back injury settlement examples listed on this page, the typical personal injury back settlements vary greatly from $200,000 to $1,330,000.
 Lower back injury settlements can range from incredibly high amounts to relatively modest awards.
 It all depends on the circumstances giving rise to your individual injury.
 Consult with an experienced personal injury attorney to maximize your lower back injury settlement.

 Our client suffered a significant lumbar spine injury.
 MRI scans revealed that he had 3 herniated discs, and he was recommended for surgery by an orthopedic surgeon.
 After conservative treatment failed, he did eventually undergo a lumbar laminectomy procedure.